Ardgour, NHS Highland

 As far as keeping going, the “problem” is that I love my job.
 Nothing beats hopping into my car to go and assess a complex scenario.
 I love the feeling I get when bringing all my knowledge and skills together to solve a problem that makes a difference in someone’s life.
 My team is the biggest support to me, and our healthcare assistant has such a wealth of local knowledge.
 My family is so patient and very understanding of my career choice, and further still my passion for it.
 Without those solid structures behind me, I wouldn’t have been able to take on the challenges of COVID in quite the same way.

-Since this interview, Annie has taken on a new role, as the Integrated Team Leader for West Lochaber, which includes her own area and also responsibility for Mallaig and the Small Isles.
+Since this interview, Annie has taken on a new role, as Advanced Practitioner District Nurse – Team Leader for West Lochaber, which includes her own area and also responsibility for Mallaig and the Small Isles.